Anon-Planet/thgtoa/guide.md

 After cleaning those earlier traces, you should also use third-party utilities that can be used to clean various traces.
 These include the traces of the files/folders you deleted.

-Please refer to [Appendix H: Windows Cleaning Tools] before continuing.
+Please refer to [Appendix H: Windows Cleaning Tools:] before continuing.

 ###### PrivaZer: